Army of Two: The 40th Day: Reception

-The PlayStation 3 and Xbox 360 versions received above-average reviews, while the PSP version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
+The PlayStation 3 and Xbox 360 versions received "mixed or average reviews", while the PSP version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 In Japan, where the console versions were ported for release on March 25, 2010, followed by the PSP version on June 24, 2010, Famitsu gave it a score of three eights and one seven for the former, and 26 out of 40 for the latter, while Famitsu X360 gave the Xbox 360 version a score of two eights, one nine, and one eight for a total of 33 out of 40.

 IGN said of the console versions: "The morality moments could have posed larger dilemmas and the AI still stumbles at times, but overall, The 40th Day is a great game to blast through."
 While Hardcore Gamer criticized the game's minor improvements and similarity to the original, it noted that "The 40th Day is more serious, lacking in the "what the hell" moments that peppered the first game."

 Edge gave the Xbox 360 version a score of seven out of ten, saying, "As adequate an expression of the genre as it is, it somehow can't quite conjure those high notes of enthusiasm - akin to the way in which a whiteboard diagram of demographics and key features fails to inspire heart palpitations."
 The Daily Telegraph gave the same console version seven out of ten, calling it "An all out co-op shooter that does exactly what it says on the tin.
 What it sets out to achieve it succeeds with style, even if these ambitions are firmly rooted in B-movie territory.
 Whilst this stunted ambition and some minor gameplay niggles hold it back from being truly great, this is a full throttle, adrenalin fuelled, macho-fest which is dumb, fun and full of guns."
 Andrew Hayward and Mitchell Dyer of GamePro gave the same console version three stars out of five, with Hayward saying, "while The 40th Day has its moments, it just isn't consistent enough to keep my attention."
 However, Matt Cabral later gave the PSP version two-and-a-half stars, saying, "There is some mindless, bullet-whizzing fun and a few neat set pieces in this portable take.
 And, at its best, The 40th Day does recall the arcade action of classic quarter-munchers such as Commando and Contra.
 But for the most part the technical and visual achievements that make this title tick on consoles are all but absent here, leaving PSP players with a broken bro-mance."
 Dakota Grabowski of GameZone gave the PlayStation 3 and Xbox 360 versions six out of ten, saying, "Although it was mostly a bore, the combat was 'stupid' enough for two players to take pleasure from watching the train-wreck."